stevepentler/Pain-Caver/README.md

 ```
 $ bundle exec figaro install
 ```
-- This sets up figaro on your local machine.
-You will need to obtain Strava, Google Maps, and TrailAPI keys and save them in your `application.yml` file.
+- This sets up figaro, a gem that organizes environment variables, on your local machine.
+You will need to obtain API keys from Strava, Google Maps, and TrailAPI, then save them in your `application.yml` file.
 ```
 $ rails s
 ```